5 Grammar Mistakes You Can Make Without Worrying

 Here’s another grammar rule that isn’t really a rule anymore.
 You can absolutely end a sentence with a preposition.

-Often, when you try to rearrange a sentence so that it doesn’t end in a preposition (e.g. to, with), the entire sentence sounds unnatural.
+Often, when you try to rearrange a sentence so that it doesn’t end in a preposition (e.g. to or with), the entire sentence sounds unnatural.

 Here’s an example.